AkylbekOralov/AirCheck/README.md

 # AirCheck 💨

-This is an iOS app built with UIKit that helps users monitor air quality indexes (AQI) around them.
-The app visualizes real-time AQI data from nearby stations on an interactive map and includes a convenient home screen widget powered by WidgetKit.

 ## Overview
-AirCheck displays AQI data directly on a map, showing the current air quality near the user’s location.
-It also allows users to search for any place and instantly view the AQI in that region.
+This is an iOS app built with UIKit that shows real-time air quality (AQI) on an interactive Mapbox map.
+Users can view AQI near their location or search any place to check local air quality.
+A WidgetKit widget also displays nearby AQI right on the home screen.

 ## Why This Project
 AirCheck was developed as a practical iOS app to deepen my experience with UIKit, MapKit alternatives (Mapbox), and building WidgetKit extensions.
 It integrates live data from an air quality API and offers a polished, user-friendly UI with clean architecture.